sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Average difference in matched pairs: \$28,000
 - This represents our PSM estimate of the Average Treatment Effect (ATE)

-The propensity score matching approach helps reduce bias from selection into treatment by comparing regions that were equally likely to receive advertising based on their observable characteristics[^1].
+The propensity score matching approach helps reduce bias from selection into treatment by comparing regions that were equally likely to receive advertising based on their observable characteristics.

 ### Conclusions from the Analysis